Swedish Erotica: Record deal and debut album

-After living in Los Angeles in 1988, where they hung out with among others Kee Marcello and Stevie Nicks and met with several record companies, eventually Swedish Erotica were signed to Virgin Records thanks to A&R representative Donna Simmons, based on the strength of the band's demos with Edman singing.
-Towards the end of the year the band recorded demos in Tuff Studios with several different singers, including Mats Levén.
+After living in Los Angeles in 1988, where they hung out with among others Kee Marcello and Stevie Nicks and met with several record companies, eventually Swedish Erotica, now only consisting of guitarists Axx and Le Fay and bassist D'Fox were signed to Virgin Records Swedish office, thanks to A&R representative Donna Simmons, based on the strength of the band's demos with Edman singing.
+Towards the end of the year the band had hired drummer BC Strike (Bjarne Johansson, ex-Zanity) and recorded demos in Tuff Studios with BC Strike's former bandmate from Zanity, Tony Niva, singing.
+A single, "Downtown" was also released with this line-up.

 In early 1989 the band recorded a demo in Norway with producer Ole Evenrude.
-Levén contributed background vocals, and was asked by Evenrude about why he was not the lead singer of the band.
-Levén told me that he had declined the offer last year but was now actually interested in fronting the band.
-Swedish Erotica released their first single Downtown with Niva on vocals the same year.
-Cooperation with Niva did not work out, and soon he was replaced by Levén.
+Mats Levén of the band Capricorn contributed background vocals, and when Niva's AOR-oriented vocals didn't work out, he was asked by Evenrude about why he was not the lead singer of the band.
+Levén told him that he had declined the offer last year but was now actually interested in fronting the band.

 The debut album "Swedish Erotica" came out in 1989 with Levén singing and former frontman Tony Niva featured on background vocals.
+The ballad "Hollywood Dreams" was originally written by British songwriter Jimmy Scott for Bonnie Tyler but never released.
 Videos for the album's first two singles "R'n'R City" and "Young Wild & Free" were filmed and the videos played on MTV.
 Thanks to this the band got more attention than many other artists signed by Virgin Scandinavia.
-Second single, "Wild Young & Free," reached high on the charts but the album was delayed when the distribution company, Elektra went bankrupt, so that all copies of the debut album stayed in a warehouse for a month.
-The album was not distributed to the stores when demand existed, which led to reduced sales and lack of success for the band.
+Second single, "Wild Young & Free," reached high on the charts but the album was not available in the stores for two months when demand peaked due to a pressing factory strike, which led to reduced sales and lack of success for the band.

 After numerous gigs in and around their hometown, among other the clubs Alexis and White Corner and Frölunda Culture House a UK tour followed, which included a gig at the Astoria in London for 700-800 people, even before the album was released in the UK.
 After touring for their debut album, the band returned to the studio in the spring of 1990 to record some demos for a second studio album.
 Virgin evaluated the material but found it lacking material similar to the first two singles, which were written by the album's producer Ole Evenrude.
-The third single from the album, Hollywood Dreams, was also written by an outside writer, British songwriter Jimmy Scott.